 Dye Sublimation Printing for Businesses: What Products Can You Print On?

 Below is a list of profitable items that businesses dye sublimate:

 Rigid Substrates – Polymer treated objects that include non-fabric items like glass, plastic, fiberglass, and aluminum.
 These are products that aren’t bendable like fabrics.

-Blank Rigid Products – Many of these materials are available to buy in bulk at wholesale prices, like mouse pads, cell phone cases, and drinkware.
+Blank Rigid Products – Many of these materials are available to buy in bulk at wholesale prices, like custom mouse pads, cell phone cases, and drinkware.
 They are sometimes referred to as “blanks”, which are products without any designs or printing included so that personalization can be added.

 Signage – Perfect for “click to print” e-commerce businesses.
 Easily print on vinyl to create retractable banners and other trade show displays.
 When seeing signs hanging in front of shops or buildings, there’s a good chance that sublimation was used.

 Polyester Fabrics – One of the most popular items to dye sublimate.
 They are divided into two types: